Welcome to Cerritos School!

 - The CDPH will continue to assess COVID-19 conditions and determine no later than November 1, 2021, whether to update the indoor mask requirement.

 After the new guidance was announced, the state made additional comments that created confusion about the masking requirements.
 The District has since clarified with state and county health officials that the indoor masking mandate is the same as last year.

 We will continue to monitor health and safety guidelines from our state and local agencies.
 If you have any questions or need support, our school office staff will be available from 7:30- 3:00 on all school days.
 We hope you and your family stay healthy and safe.
 Cerritos Cheetahs ROAR!

 Cerritos School's Instructional Program

-Cerritos School is a community of caring people whose goal is to create a safe and nurturing environment where students feel included, respected and valued.
+Creating engaged and reflective students is our focus here at Cerritos.
+We are a community of caring people whose goal is to create a safe and nurturing environment where students feel included, respected and valued.
 Our dedicated staff is committed to upholding these expectations by being proactive in addressing student needs and concerns.
-We will teach, model and expect students to R.O.A.R. – To be Respectful, Organized, Accountable, and Resilient.
-We expect students to follow the established procedures for the classroom, walkways, restrooms, MPR, lunch area, and playground.
+We will teach, model and expect students to R.O.A.R. – To be Respectful, Organized, Accountable, and Resilient as we return to campus for in-class learning.